Kershaw dominant, Dodgers beat Brewers 5-2, lead NLCS 3-2

 Kershaw recovered from the shortest postseason start of his career.
 He lasted just three innings in losing the NLCS opener while giving up five runs — four earned — at Miller Park.

-"I don't know if it was that much better, just a little bit better execution maybe," Kershaw said of his repertoire.
+"I don't know if it was that much, just a little bit better execution maybe," Kershaw said of his repertoire.
 "Maybe I threw some more curveballs today than I did in Game 1."

 Curtis Granderson hit an RBI double in the ninth.
 Kenley Jansen, the Dodgers' third pitcher of the ninth, came in for the last two outs and the save.